levijubb/ohnurr/README.md

 Ohnurr a TUI RSS reader.

 > **Note:** This project is very much in development and may have bugs.
-PRs are welcome!
+PRs are welcome.

 ## Prerequisites